 Dr. Jim Bovard – President

 An enthusiastic Bard patron for many years, Jim Bovard joined the Bard Board in 2008.
 A sports physician with a family practice in North Vancouver, he is also a Clinical Assistant Professor of Sport Medicine in the Faculty of Medicine at UBC and a member of SportMedBC’s Board of Directors.
 Jim was involved with the 2010 Olympics as the Venue Medical Officer for Figure Skating and was a member of the Canadian Olympic Team Medical Staff for the 2014 Winter Games in Sochi.
-He is the Chief Medical Officer for the Vancouver Whitecaps Football Club, Medical Director of High Performance for Canada Snowboard, and he consults to the NHLPA.
+He is the Chief Medical Officer for the Vancouver Whitecaps Football Club, Medical Director of High Performance for Canada Snowboard, and is the primary team physician for the NHL’s Vancouver Canucks.
 In his spare time, Jim can be found on the ski slopes, running marathons, or golfing.
 He makes his home in West Vancouver with his wife Mary Clare.

 Margie Knox – Vice President